 You must take possession of the moment.
 You must see it as a desirable moment; if not for the pleasure, for the benefits.
-It shouldn’t be a ‘necessary evil’ which you will happily run away from on finding an alternative.
+It shouldn’t be a ‘necessary evil’ that you will happily run away from on finding an alternative.

-Once you have changed your view about spending time alone and have decided to take hold of the moment to produce something beautiful, you now need to prepare the environment for a quality time alone.
+Once you have changed your view about spending time alone and have decided to take hold of the moment to produce something beautiful, you now need to prepare the environment for quality time alone.

 Preparing Your Environment for Quality Time Alone

-I have personally come to understand that one of the biggest gold mine of spending time alone is that it gives you an avenue to come in contact with yourself (more on this later).
+I have personally come to understand that one of the biggest gold mines of spending time alone is that it gives you an avenue to come in contact with yourself (more on this later).
 Since this is true, you will want to ensure that your time alone is really just you.

 Make sure you are truly just by yourself.
-By this I don’t mean staying as far as possible from where humans are, but staying as far as possible from the influence of humans: what people think and expect of you, what they have said to you, and how they have treated you.
+By this, I don’t mean staying as far as possible from where humans are, but staying as far as possible from the influence of humans: what people think and expect of you, what they have said to you, and how they have treated you.

 You have lived every other time with the considerations of others, you don’t want to bring it over to this time.
-Even if you consider the thoughts and words of people about you, it should be look at them critically, examining how true they are and how they apply to your life.
-You shouldn’t take everything in capsule.
+Even if you consider the thoughts and words of people about you, it should be to look at them critically, examining how true they are and how they apply to your life.
+You shouldn’t take everything in a capsule.

-This also becomes so important to state since we are in a world greatly influenced by the social media.
-You can’t say you are alone while spending all the time on Facebook– you aren’t doing your own stuff there.
+This also becomes important to state since we are in a world greatly influenced by social media.
+You can’t say you are alone while spending all the time on Facebook— you aren’t doing your own stuff there.
 It is really not just you.

 You must make sure you are in a position where you can reach your heart and do the things that represent you.
-Here, you’ll be able to put away the definitions of yourself the environment and expectations of people have given you and truly define yourself.
+Here, you’ll be able to put away the definitions of yourself the environment, and expectations of people have given you and truly define yourself.